 Due to the shortage of barrels, and the demand of Tom Cat, Caledonia Spirits sets out on a mission to build their own barrels.
 Over the course of 6 months, the Caledonia team works with local foresters, sawyers, and truckers to find sustainably harvested lumber to bring to their new found friend Bob Hockert, Master Cooper.

 Head Distiller, Ryan Christiansen, buys the company from Todd.
 The sale of the company allows Todd to purchase land, thus beginning Thornhill Farm.
-Ryan takes the reigns in the distillery, and Todd heads back to the farm.
+Ryan takes the reins in the distillery, and Todd heads back to the farm.

 Thornhill Farm plants 4 acres of barley, 24 acres of rye, and 200 elderberry plants.
 These grains and fruits will provide Caledonia Spirits with truly local, finest quality raw materials to continue to improve the process along with making world class spirits.

 Caledonia Spirits releases the first batch of Tom Cat aged 100% in Vermont-grown white oak barrels.
 This exciting release is the first and only product distilled in Vermont, and aged in Vermont grown barrels since before prohibition.